 Of course, the exhibit has plenty of cool cars on display.

 In order to celebrate his incredible achievements in racing, Ferrari has just opened a 'Michael 50' exhibition at the company's museum in Maranello, Italy.
-The exhibit tells the story of Schumacher's unmatched career in F1, where the German champion won an unparalleled seven world titles, 91 victories, and 155 podiums.
+The exhibit tells the story of Schumacher's unmatched career in F1, where the German champion won an unparalleled seven world titles (five of which were consecutive and with Ferrari), 91 victories, and 155 podiums.

 In addition to the F1 cars on display, the exhibit will also show part of Schumacher's life after racing, when he aided Ferrari in the development of its road cars.
 Schumacher helped develop both the 430 Scuderia in 2007 and the California in 2008, both of which will be on display at the exhibit.